Will-uob/will-uob-notes/_articles/What-is-a-neural-network-part-2.md

 ### Neurons as functions

-A neuron can be viewed as a functions, as it takes all the ouputs of the previous layer's neurons and returns an activation value, $n \in [0,1]$.
+A neuron can be viewed as a function, in fact as it's own [linear regression model](https://www.ibm.com/topics/linear-regression), as it takes all the ouputs of the previous layer's neurons and returns an activation value, $n \in [0,1]$.
 Indeed, we can view the entire neural network as a single function, $f$, where

 $$f(a_0, a_1, \dots, a_{783}) = \begin{pmatrix} y_0 \\ y_1 \\ \vdots \\ y_9 \end{pmatrix}$$.